mcrwfrd/Balzac-for-Jekyll/_posts/2014-03-04-stereotype.md

 That's not to say that you're not allowed to enjoy what you do.
 Indeed, the only way to be a full-time mathematician is to truly love it - there's not much more incentive to do it.

+Same thing with climbing.
+It's a little more subtle, but sometimes we judge a a dude's climbing ability based on how he looks when he walks into the gym.
+Does he have the goose-down patagonia jacket, those climbings-specific pants, that [sexy climbing hair](http://thestonemind.com/2014/01/07/six-steps-for-that-sexy-climber-hair/), etc. But none of it means anything about the dude's climbing abilitiy, really.
+I've lost track of the number of times that a really anuassuming person has walked into the gym who I would have judged to be a beginner climber based on the above gauges, and climbs a route harder than anything that I've ever even attempted.

+Its a nice reminder, really.
+I love the purity of the idea that it doesn't matter how you look or what you do when you're not climbing, you can still be an unreal climber if you dedicate enough time to it.
+I think this applies to most (if not all) other interests or discplines out there.
+You simply can't gauge someones ability at something without actually watching them do it.